sojanvarghese/webhooks-alternative/README.md

 ## Prerequisites
 - Ruby (see `webhooks-backend/.ruby-version` for the required version)
-- Node.js and npm (for the frontend)
+- Node.js and yarn (for the frontend)
 - Bundler (`gem install bundler`)

 ## Setup & Running the Application